Conviasa

-Línea Aérea Conviasa (legally Consorcio Venezolano de Industrias Aeronáuticas y Servicios Aéreos) is a Venezuelan airline with its headquarters on the grounds of Simón Bolívar International Airport in Maiquetía, Venezuela, near Caracas.
-It is the flag carrier and largest airline of Venezuela, operating services to domestic destinations and to destinations in the Caribbean and South America.
+Línea Aérea Conviasa (legally Consorcio Venezolano de Industrias Aeronáuticas y Servicios Aéreos) is the flag carrier of Venezuela, with its headquarters on the grounds of Simón Bolívar International Airport in Maiquetía, near Caracas.
+It is the flag carrier and largest airline of Venezuela, operating services to domestic destinations and destinations in the Caribbean and South America.
 Conviasa is known to make routes from a political perspective rather than a financial standpoint.

 History

-Early years

 In January 1997, Venezuela's former flag carrier, Viasa, ceased operations after 37 years of service due to prolonged financial problems.
 In May 2001, the idea to create a new flag carrier for Venezuela was proposed, but in December 2002, the project was put on hold until October 1, 2003.
 On March 31, 2004, then President of Venezuela, Hugo Chávez, signed a decree that formally established the airline.
 This decree was published in the nation's official gazette the next day.

 On November 28, 2004, Conviasa's inaugural flight was made with a De Havilland Canada Dash 7 flying from the airport in Charallave to the Santiago Mariño International Airport, on Margarita Island.
 On December 10, 2004, Conviasa formally began its national and international operations.
-Conviasa was originally run by the now defunct Ministry of Production and Commerce, but it has since been taken over by the Ministry of Infrastructure.
+Conviasa was originally run by the now-defunct Ministry of Production and Commerce, but it has since been taken over by the Ministry of Infrastructure.

-On April 17, 2006, José David Cabello replaced Wilmer Castro Sotelo as head of Conviasa.
-On June 30, 2006, Jose David Cabello replaced Ramon Alonzo Carrizalez Rengifo as the Minister of Infrastructure and on July 18, 2006, Franklin Fernandez Martinez became president of Conviasa.